 Tomar’s – Sun Worshippers

 There are reasons for this Kund to be named after Sun.
-Tomars who built this Kund in 10th CE were supposed to be Sun worshippers.
-Secondly, one of the kings of Tomar dynasty was called Suraj Pal.
+The Tomars who built this Kund in 10th CE were supposed to be Sun worshippers.
+Secondly, one of the kings of the Tomar dynasty was called Suraj Pal.
 And it was potentially named after him.
 Surajkund is located in an area that used to be the seat of Tomar kings before they decided to move to Lal Kot behind what is now Qutub Minar.
 Apparently, there was a Sun Temple at the western end of the reservoir of which no trace can be found now.
 People say that the stones from the temple have been re-used in the conservation of the reservoir.
-But I could not locate any carved stone on my walk around Surajkund.
+But I could not locate any carved stone on my walk around this place.

 I did see some carved stones that had some board games like carving on them.
 But they were too simplistic to be a part of the temple carving of 10th CE.
-Oral sources also put the construction of Surajkund in late 7th CE.
+Oral sources also put the construction of Surajkund in the late 7th CE.

-Surajkund was in use as a water source till the British Era.
+Surajkund was in use as a water source until the British Era.
 The Tughlaq dynasty that ruled Delhi in the early medieval period maintained this reservoir.
 Repaired it as required and built the small enclosure called Garhi, where the temple used to be.
 It is said that a reservoir of this dimension can take care of the water requirements of the whole of South Delhi.
 While I cannot validate that for the current population of Delhi, but it sure can take care of a large segment of the population.
-The Surajkund was absolutely dry when I visited it in end July and you could walk on its grassy bed.
+The lake was absolutely dry when I visited it at the end of July and you could walk on its grassy bed.
 There is too much construction around this place.
 I am sure that has impacted the water table here.